1601-mma2013/The-Journey-of-Life/README.md

 ####Primary Users

 -	potential users – Autistic children’s parents
 -	(user’s) behaviours - They are busy in their works, they cannot accompany their children all the time.
+They always phone the nanny of their child to know the emotion and activities of their child.
--	(user’s) attitudes - They are not expert in autism, so they do not know their children’s feeling and emotions.
+-	(user’s) attitudes - They are willing to know their child well through consult the expert in autism theraphy field.
+They always attend to the classes or programs that they can learn the strategies to communicate with their child.

 ####Secondary Users
 -	potential users – Autistic children
 -	(user’s) behaviours - They are having difficulties in social interaction, verbal and non-verbal communication, and repetitive behaviours.
--	(user’s) attitudes -

-Infant to Six Months,
-does not smile back at you
-makes no eye contact
-does not look towards loud noises
-Unresponsive to people
-Tendency to focus on one item for a long period of time Resistance to being touched
+They make no eye contact, does not look towards loud noises and resist on touch.
+Besides, they like to focus on one item for a long period of time.
+They also show no respond to their name starting at the age of 10.
-High sensitivity to sound, touch.

-By One Years Old,
-Not responding to their name
-No joyful expressions
-Lack of babbling
-Lack of eye contact
-Staring for a long time at items which aren't moving No gestures, such as pointing, showing, reaching, or waving.

-By Toddler Age,
-Delayed speech
-avoidance of making eye contact with people poor imitation skills (inability of imitating simple gestures or facial expressions) Non responsive to their name
-Does not express concern or understanding to people in distress
+-	(user’s) attitudes - They are willing to communicate with their parents through action, using pictures and echolalia which means the repetition of other people's words.

 ##2.
 Modeling